MonikaBarget/GeoHumTutorials/Tutorial_geocodingOPENCAGE.md

 <p align="justify">Sample input data, my annotated code and a sample map can be viewed in my <a href="https://github.com/MonikaBarget/GeoHumTutorials/tree/master/Colab_Geocoding">Colab_Geocoding</a> directory.
 Access to the <a href="https://colab.research.google.com/drive/1TtMkbA2LFkC0Nuvsq0dZzQqGJIx1xQ7u">actual Colab notebook</a> is restricted is the script makes use of my personal API key.</p>

+<p align="justify">To run the code using your own files, you can run the script on your own machine, on a Jupyter Notebook server, or on Google Colab.
+The advantage of Google Colab is that you can run the script as it is -- without installing Python packages first.
+In all cases, you have to make sure, however, to adjust the file path / directory.
+Whenever you upload files to your Google Drive on the top level, the standard path is "/content/drive/My Drive/".
+Any subfolders you create will have to be added as "/content/drive/My Drive/YourFolder/".
+Please make sure to change all instances of file paths in scripts you download from Github.
+Similarly, participants of my workshops who have direct access to one of my Google Drive Colabs should copy that folder to create their own instance also change file paths where necessary.</p>

+<p align="justify">This German screenshot summarises the workflow for copying a shared Colab folder to your own Drive:</p>

+<img alt="how to connect Colab DE" src="./PNG_Geodata_DE/GeocodePythonDE.png">

-<p align="justify">To run the code using your own files, you have to make sure to adjust the file path / directory.
-Also, each section of code has to be run one after the other.
+<p align="justify">Also, each section of code has to be run one after the other.
 A green arrow on the left hand side indicates if a section of code has been executed correctly.
 Please see the instructions in the screenshorts below.</p>

-<img alt="how to connect Colab DE" src="./PNG_Geodata_DE/GeocodePythonDE.png">
 <img alt="run COLAB" src="./PNG_Geodata_DE/RunCOLAB.png">

 <p align="justify">My test Colab notebook uses the proprietary <a href="https://opencagedata.com/api">OpenCage API</a> which only permits users with trial accounts a few thousand spatial queries per day.
 My test notebook lots the geocoded data directly to a static map just to help users double-check the locations.
 Potentially, geocoding with different APIs should be tested and compared especially when working with historical data.</p>